Victoria045/portfolio/README.md

 Incase of any issues at hand, here is the contact email address v@gmail.com.
 ### License
 MIT License.
 This website is 100% free.
-You do not have the rights to resell, sublicense or redistribute (even for free) the site on its own or as separate attachment from any oy your work.
+You do not have the rights to resell, sublicense or redistribute (even for free) the site on its own or as separate attachment from any of your work.